pangeo-data/pangeo-eosc/EGI.md

 # How to deploy Pangeo in the infrastructure of the EGI Federation

-These are the steps to deploy [Dask Gateway](https://gateway.dask.org/) using the infrastructure of the [EGI Federation](https://www.egi.eu/egi-federation/).
+These are the steps to deploy [Daskhub](https://docs.dask.org/en/stable/deploying-kubernetes-helm.html#helm-install-dask-for-multiple-users)
+A [Dask Gateway](https://gateway.dask.org/) enabled [Jupyterhub](https://jupyter.org/hub) using the infrastructure of the [EGI Federation](https://www.egi.eu/egi-federation/).

 ## How to get access